James Jamieson (dancer)

 Besides his various productions of Brigadoon, Jamieson choreographed for a number of regional and stock theatres, working with such stars as Judy Holliday.
 He had considerably greater influence, however, as a dance teacher.
 With Helena Antonova, he opened the Academy of the Dance in 1956 in Wilmington, Delaware; his students there included modern dancer Tina Fehlandt, Scottish dancer Victor Wesley, and choreographer Susan Stroman.

-In 1967, he began his celebrated productions of Tchaikovsky’s "The Nutcracker Ballet" and for 27 consecutive years, produced, directed and performed various roles in the work.
-Mr. Jamieson died on Christmas Day, 1993, nine days after he appeared as the grandmother in the opening night presentation of the Academy of the Dance's 27th production of "The Nutcracker".
+In 1967, Jamieson began his celebrated productions of Tchaikovsky's The Nutcracker Ballet, and for 27 consecutive years, he produced, directed and performed various roles in the work.
+Jamieson died on Christmas Day, 1993, nine days after he appeared as the grandmother in the opening-night presentation of the Academy of the Dance's 27th production of The Nutcracker.

 The Delaware Community Foundation offers the James Jamieson Memorial Scholarship to ballet students on a competitive basis.